comsystan/comsystanj/description/img2-description.md

 - Several extraction methods can be chosen
 - Single centered row/column, Single meander row/column, Mean of all rows/columns, 4 radial lines [0-180°], 180 radial lines [0-180°]
 - Angle extractions use an interpolated image surface that introduce some errors
-- Linear regression parameters can be set
+- Linear regression parameters of the double log plot can be set
 - Ref.: Ahammer, PLoS ONE, 2011, [https://doi.org/10.1371/journal.pone.0024796](https://doi.org/10.1371/journal.pone.0024796)

 ### Fractal Dimension - Higuchi2D
 - Fractal dimension is computed with Higuchi inspired 2D algorithms
 - For 8-bit grey value images
 - Several options can be chosen
-- Linear regression parameters can be set
+- Linear regression parameters of the double log plot can be set
 - Ref.: Ahammer et al., Chaos, 2015, [https://doi.org/10.1063/1.4923030](https://doi.org/10.1063/1.4923030)

 ### Fractal Dimension - Pyramid algorithm
 - Fractal dimension is computed by using image pyramids
 - For binary 8-bit images
 - Binary [0, >0] algorithm
-- Linear regression parameters can be set
+- Linear regression parameters of the double log plot can be set
 - Number of object pixels is counted for subsequently size reduced images
 - Results are identical to the common Box Counting algorithm for quadratic images with size 2^n
 - For other sizes it yields more reliable results, because box truncation is not necessary